MaiaraLopes/meet/README.md

 Serverless Function

 PWA technology

+**Disclaimer**

+*This project needs to be run locally using serverless offline.
+In the future, this will be changed to AWS functions when the app will be available to be used anywhere, online and offline.*

 ## Stories and Scenarios
 As a user I should be able to filter events by city so that I can see the list of events that take place in that city